Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Acknowledgements

 \section{Acknowledgements}

 This research was funded in part by National Science Centre, Poland (grant no. 2021/42/E/ST4/00096).
-For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+L.A.C. acknowledges the financial support from ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing, funded by European Union - NextGenerationEU - PNRR.